 In the article, we share everything you need to know to compliantly hire employees in Indonesia and start operating in the country.

 - Requirements to hire employees in Indonesia

-- Overview of hiring options in Indonesia
+- Overview of options to hire employees in Indonesia

-- Hiring and employment practice in Indonesia
+- Hiring & employment practice in Indonesia

 - Payroll, deductions, and taxes in Indonesia